On 03 September 2017 I delivered a short version of this essay as a talk to the Philosophy Forum in Melbourne, Australia.

 For telecommunication there needed to be a way to use electricity to represent information.

-It was not until 1753 (and I am quoting the dates to give some impression of the slow build-up of ideas and innovation) that someone suggested using static electricity for telecommunication.
+It was not until 1753 (and I am quoting the dates to give some impression of the slow build-up of ideas and innovation: they were different kinds of societies in those days) that someone suggested using static electricity for telecommunication.
 The suggestion was to use 26 wires, one for each letter of the alphabet.
 When an electric charge was applied to one of the wires, a pith ball, suspended at the other end of the wire, would be attracted by the charged wire, indicating that that particular letter was being sent.
 But the curiosity, innovation and moods of society must have had other preoccupations.
 (Pith is a very light spongy substance found inside the stems of some grasses and some other plants.)

 21 years later, in 1774, an electric telegraph, using 26 wires was built – between two rooms of its inventor’s home.
 But this arrangement would have been cumbersome to use, particularly over longer distances.